Bovespa Market Holidays

 The Brazilian Stock Exchange is open five days per week for seven hours per day and is closed for fifteen holidays per year.

 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

 This section contains holidays for all years from 2020 to 2016.
 Click the tabs below to navigate to different years.

-When is the Next Brazilian Stock Exchange Holiday?The next Brazilian Stock Exchange holiday is Independence Day and will be observed on September 7, 2018 which is 1 month from now.
+When is the Next Brazilian Stock Exchange Holiday?The next Brazilian Stock Exchange holiday is All Souls Day and will be observed on November 2, 2018 which is 1 week from now.

 List of 2017 Brazilian Stock Exchange Market Holidays (15)